stevana/pipelining-with-disruptor/README.md

 ```

 In fact, we can use our model to define a property-based test which asserts that
-our queue deployement is faithful to the model:
+our queue deployment is faithful to the model:

 ```haskell
 prop_commute :: Eq b => P a b -> [a] -> PropertyM IO ()